tae898/explicit-memory/README.md

 # explicit-memory

 This repo is to train an agent that has human-like memory systems.
 We explictly model it with an explicit (i.e., semantic and episodic) memory system.
+If this README is not enough, take a look at the paper.

 ## Prerequisites